jgcfyidev/jgcfyi/content/2-Agency.md

 > ---   [Marita
     Sturken](https://www.science.org/doi/10.1126/sciadv.1602368#:~:text=Culture%20and%20individual%20memory%20are%20constantly%20produced%20through%2C%20and%20mediated%20by%2C%20the%20technologies%20of%20memory.), *The memory remains*

-Wonderfully, the world of open source software development has [shown us](https://journals.sagepub.com/doi/abs/10.1177/0256090920140212#:~:text=The%20findings%20of,produce%20information%20goods.) that it is possible to challenge institutionalized norms and build parallel systems of organization with real legitimacy, especially with
+Wonderfully, the world of open-source software development has [shown us](https://journals.sagepub.com/doi/abs/10.1177/0256090920140212#:~:text=The%20findings%20of,produce%20information%20goods.) that it is possible to challenge institutionalized norms and build parallel systems of organization with real legitimacy, especially with